enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-environment-variables/system_wide_envs.md

 You can visualize the content of bashrc using vim

-`vi /.bashrc`
+`vim /.bashrc`

-you can quit without saving typing CRTL+c, :q, ENTER
+you can quit without saving typing :q and ENTER

 ##### Exercise
 ________